-10.5 We take proportionate decisions on whether to check individuals beyond what is required.
+10.5 We take proportionate decisions on whether to check individuals above and beyond what is legally required dependant on individual circumstance.

 10.6 Any visitor to Potters Green School who has not been subject to the necessary checks will be supervised at all times and risk assessed.